 Performance Overview (2019)

 The G8 Hokkaido Toyako Summit 2008 that paid an intensive focus on the environmental issues, left behind a strong legacy in Sapporo, which made the Eco Capital Sapporo Declaration the same year.
-Since then, sustainability has been playing a central role in the city's policies, making Sapporo a leading destination among Japanese cities, which has also been nominated the SDGs Future City by the Government of Japan.
+Since then, sustainability has been playing a central role in the city's policies, making Sapporo a leading destination among Japanese cities, which has also been nominated the SDGs Future City by the Government of Japan in 2018.